AlphaGenes/AlphaImpute2/peeling_notes.md

     * For example, if the parent is `aA`, and the child is `aa` we will set the segregation value of `pp` and `pm` to `1-e` since that is consistent with the child inheriting the grand paternal allele (first allele) from their sire.
     * We also can consider the case where the child is unphased and heterozygote.
 In this case we see if a particular combination of parental haplotypes will produce a heterozygous offspring.
     * We used called genotypes in this step because an individual (and their parent's) genotypes are not statistically independent from each other at each loci.
 Using genotype probabilities (particularly for the parents) can produce erroneous results.
-- For the second step we use a standard forward-backward algorithm, lifted almost directly from AlphaPeel.
-The transmission rate determines how much uncertainty is added at each transmission step.
+2. For the second step we use a standard forward-backward algorithm, lifted almost directly from AlphaPeel.
+The transmission rate determines how much uncertainty when moving from one loci to the next.

 Some general code comments
 ==